Page:Candidate Resources

 Real-time overview of election statistics.

-Candidates Briefing: Friday 23rd February 2024 at 1pm to 3pm - online Click here to join the meeting
+Candidates Briefing (mandatory): Friday 21st February 2025 at 1pm to 3pm - online Join the meeting now

 All students at Glasgow Caledonian University are automatically members of GCU Students' Association.